Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 Set-up procedure

-Your radiation therapists will bring you into the treatment room and help you lie on the table (see Figure 2).
-You’ll be positioned exactly how you were during your set-up procedure.
+Your radiation therapists will bring you into the treatment room.
+They’ll help you lie on the table and get into your position.
+This will be the same position as during your simulation and set-up procedure.

-Once you are positioned correctly, your therapists will leave the room, close the door, and begin your treatment.
-If you had gold seeds placed, x-rays will be taken daily.
-Your radiation oncologist may use these to make adjustments to your treatment.
+Once you’re in the right position, your radiation therapists will leave the room, close the door, and start your treatment.
+They’ll take beam films to make sure you’re in the right position.
+Your radiation oncologist may use these to adjust your treatment.

-Although you are alone during your treatment, your therapists can see you on a monitor and hear you through an intercom at all times.
-Your radiation therapist will make sure that you are comfortable during the treatment.
-Breathe normally during your treatment, but don’t move.
-However, if you are uncomfortable and need help, speak to your radiation therapists.
-They can turn off the machine and come in to see you at any time, if necessary.
+Breathe normally during your treatment, but do not move.
+If you’re uncomfortable and need help, tell your radiation therapists.
+They will be able to see and hear you.
+They can turn off the machine and come in to see you at any time, if needed.

-Neither you, nor your clothes will become radioactive during or after treatment.
+You will not be radioactive during or after treatment.
 It’s safe for you to be around other people.

-Your radiation oncologist and radiation nurse will see you each week to evaluate your response to treatment, ask about any side effects you may be having, and answer your questions.
-This visit will be before or after your treatments each _____________.
-You should plan on being in the department about 1 extra hour on those days.
+Your radiation oncologist and nurse will see you each week.
+They’ll check how your treatment is going, ask about any side effects you’re having, and answer your questions.
+This is called a status check visit.
+Plan to be at your appointment for about 1 extra hour on those days.

-If you need to speak with your radiation oncologist or radiation nurse any time between these weekly visits, call your radiation oncologist’s office or ask the support staff or your therapists to contact them when you come in for treatment.
+If you need to speak with your radiation oncologist or nurse between status check visits, call your radiation oncologist’s office.
+You can also ask another member of your care team to contact them when you come in for treatment.

 Urinary changes

-• Drink 6 to 8 glasses of water throughout the day.
+• Drink 6 to 8 (8-ounce) cups of water throughout the day.

-• Avoid foods and beverages that may irritate the bladder.
-Examples are:
+• Avoid foods and drinks that may irritate your bladder, such as:

 Bowel changes